|

 public in “clear, concise, well-organised”

 language.
-The White House emphasizes the
+The White House emphasizes the potential

-potential cost savings from translating legalese
+cost savings from translating legalese to lucid

-to lucid prose.
-Each call for
+prose.
+Each call for clarification from taxpayers

-$25, and it received 110 million calls in 2010
+costs the IRS agency $25, and it received 110 million

 - Cass Sunstein, Regulatory